 A vacancy is created in the position of Principal by the resignation, removal, transfer, retirement or death of the current Principal.

-When a Principal vacancy occurs and the school has an index score in the lowest one-third (1/3) of all schools below the assistance line and a completed scholastic audit finds a lack of effectiveness of the Principal and the council, the Superintendent shall appoint a Principal after consulting with the council.

 The council shall undergo training, with a trainer of its choice, in recruitment and interviewing techniques prior to carrying out the process of selecting a new Principal.
 The Board encourages the council to follow one (1) or more of the following practices when arranging for this training:

 Selection of a trainer approved by the Kentucky Association of School Councils (KASC);